LEAD: Lifelong education and development

 You can participate in the LEAD course in a few different ways:

-• Anyone is welcome to join us during our inaugural Summer Institute, August 26–30 at uOttawa and Carleton University; those who complete the course will receive a certificate (register here).
+• Graduate students, postdoctoral researchers, and senior undergrads from any institution and discipline joined during our inaugural Summer Institute, August 26–30, 2024 at uOttawa and Carleton University; those who completed the course received a certificate (register here).
+Stay tuned for our 2025 Summer Institute!

 • We welcome professionals!
-On Friday, August 30, we’re inviting professionals, educational leaders, and other stakeholders to join us for networking and to exchange ideas.
-We’d love to hear from you and have participants share their experiences with you.
-Please let us know if you can join us (register here).
-We welcome professionals from industry, government, academia, etc.
+On Friday, August 30, invited professionals, educational leaders, and other stakeholders to join us for networking and to exchange ideas.
+We heard from their experiences and participants shared their own.
+We welcomed professionals from industry, government, academia, etc.

-• Students at uOttawa can alternatively take the course in Fall 2024 as a for-credit graduate course; offered in two parts, with each part worth 1.5 credits.
+• Students at uOttawa and Carleton can take the course in Fall 2024 as a for-credit graduate course; offered in two parts, with each part worth 1.5 credits.

 Our team is dedicated to making graduate education more equitable, inclusive, and diverse.
 We welcome your suggestions and questions.